buttonsrtoys/registrar/README.md

 ## Unregistering ChangeNotifiers

-In addition to Registrar widgets unregistering objects when they are removed from the widget tree, Registrar widgets also check if the registered objects were ChangeNotifiers.
+When Registrar widgets unregister their objects as they are removed from the widget tree, they check if their objects are ChangeNotifiers.
 If so, the Registrar widgets optionally call the ChangeNotifiers' `dispose` method.

 ## Example
 (The source code for this example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)